aimee-mcneil-melville/ToDo-Full-Stack/week-5.md

   - [ ] How to make a Firefox plugin
   - [ ] Electron

-* _Any other topic that will be interesting for people_ (validate with teacher first)

 * UI Framework
   - [ ] Bulma